oKermorgant/log2plot/README.md

 The library can then be found through CMake find_package.

-If you do have ROS installed but prefer compiling this library as standalone, just pass `-DUSE_CATKIN=OFF` when calling CMake.
+The plotting script will be placed at `/usr/local/bin/log2plot` and can be used just typing `log2plot <yaml data file>`.

-### Matplotlib-cpp option
+### Dynamic plot option

-The logger can also plot 2D graphs at runtime, by using [matplotlib-cpp](https://github.com/lava/matplotlib-cpp).
-Just update the git submodule `git submodule init && git submodule update` before compiling.
+The logger can also plot 2D or 3D graphs at runtime, by using -DENABLE_DYNAMIC_PLOT=ON with Cmake.
+This requires Python3 and Matplotlib.

 In this case a new logger, namely `LogPlotter` can be used instead of `Logger`.

-If matplotlib-cpp is installed but you do not want the corresponding features, pass `-DUSE_MATPLOTLIBCPP=OFF` when calling CMake.
+Due to the Python interpreter, using numerous dynamic plots may reduce the frequency of the main loop.

 ## Use from C++ code